spokestack/spokestack.io/content/docs/Python/getting-started.md

 ### 3. `SpeechPipeline` Instance

-The `SpeechPipeline` [guide](speech-pipeline) has a detailed explanation of how to set up the pipeline, so we will show the quickest way here using a profile.
+Spokestack's speech pipeline handles collecting audio from the input device and transcribing speech directed at your app.
+The [`SpeechPipeline` guide](speech-pipeline) has a detailed explanation of how to set up the pipeline, so we will show the quickest way here using a profile, which configures the pipeline's components for a specific use case.
+The profile we use here includes wakeword activation and speech transcription using Spokestack's cloud ASR.

 ```python
 from spokestack.profile.wakeword_asr import WakewordSpokestackASR